ysdn2018/the-next-website/src/content/work/trump’s-american-america-americans-world-country-people-united-states-nationals-national-order-homeland-security.md

 (above left) In this example, the shape of each repeated character is exponentially deformed horizontally only. (above right) In this example, the shape of each repeated character is exponentially deformed horizontally and vertically.
 Also the hue of the stroke is relative to the frequency of the characters.

 ![](/assets/saba-ta-4.jpg)

+The images of the project in progress are a little misleading in showing how much trial and error lead to even the crudest of sketches.
+When coding, I lost track of the original goal set at the beginning of the project: to use natural phenomena to _tell a story_ in a new way.
+My full focus was on the visual execution until now.

+I have a typographic embodiment of entropy, now I need to use it to tell a story that’s appropriate.
+I started to think about fiction novels that were based on gradual destruction of one’s character to make a book that gradually destructed over time.
+But, why be limited to fiction when destruction is happening right before our eyes?